enix/ansible-deb/README.md

 eNiXHosting.deb
 =================

-A role for deploying and configuring deb softwar sources list on Debian based distributions using [Ansible](http://www.ansible.com/).
+A role for deploying and configuring deb software sources list on Debian based distributions using [Ansible](http://www.ansible.com/).

 Requirements